growr-xyz/growr-documentation/flows/C-Risk-Mgmt-4-Loan-Disbursement.md

     Pond SC->>Loan Registry SC: Register "repayment commitment" message deactivate Pond SC
 ```
 Loan disbursement is initiated after the loan is approved and it occurs off-chain.
-The Pond smart contract receives a "proof-of-pay" receipt from the Distributor App and based on it the smart contrat prepares, requests signature and registers the repayment commitment.
+The Pond smart contract receives a **"proof-of-pay"** receipt from the Distributor App and based on it the smart contrat prepares the repayment commitment message, requests signature on it and registers it.